awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. On the **Execute automation document** page, choose **Multi\-account and Region**\.

-1. In the **Target accounts and Regions** section, use the **Accounts and organizational \(OUs\)** field to specify the different AWS accounts or AWS Organizational Units \(OUs\) where you want to run the automation\.
+1. In the **Target accounts and Regions** section, use the **Accounts and organizational \(OUs\)** field to specify the different Amazon Web Services accounts or AWS Organizational Units \(OUs\) where you want to run the automation\.
 Separate multiple accounts or OUs with a comma\.

 1. Use the **AWS Regions** list to choose one or more Regions where you want to run the automation\.

 1. Use the **Multi\-Region and account rate control** options to restrict the automation to a limited number of accounts running in a limited number of Regions\.
 These options don't restrict the number of AWS resources that can run the automations\.

    1. In the **Location \(account\-Region pair\) concurrency** section, choose an option to restrict the number of automations that can run in multiple accounts and Regions at the same time\.
-For example, if you choose to run an automation in five \(5\) AWS accounts, which are located in four \(4\) AWS Regions, then Systems Manager runs automations in a total of 20 account\-Region pairs\.
+For example, if you choose to run an automation in five \(5\) Amazon Web Services accounts, which are located in four \(4\) AWS Regions, then Systems Manager runs automations in a total of 20 account\-Region pairs\.
 You can use this option to specify an absolute number, such as **2**, so that the automation only runs in two account\-Region pairs at the same time\.
 Or you can specify a percentage of the account\-Region pairs that can run at the same time\.
 For example, with 20 account\-Region pairs, if you specify 20%, then the automation simultaneously runs in a maximum of five \(5\) account\-Region pairs\.
       + Choose **targets** to enter an absolute number of account\-Region pairs that can run the automation simultaneously\.
       + Choose **percent** to enter a percentage of the total number of account\-Region pairs that can run the automation simultaneously\.